ManabiIO/wty/README.md

 ✓ Wrote yomitan dict @ data/dict/de/en/kty-de-en.zip (20.94 MB)
 ```

-A list of supported languages isos can be found at `assets/language.json`
+A list of supported languages isos can be found at `assets/language.json`.
+It contains every (and possibly more!) language [supported by yomitan](https://raw.githubusercontent.com/yomidevs/yomitan/master/ext/js/language/language-descriptors.js).

 ## Other options